Quantum complexity in gravity, quantum field theory, and quantum information science

-The relationship between binding complexity and Schmidt coefficients leads to not only exact results, but also bounds imposed by other quantum-information quantities.
-For instance, one can lower-bound the binding state complexity, using the maximal entanglement rate \cite{bravyi:2007,van:2013,Verstraete:2016}.
+The relationship between binding complexity and Schmidt coefficients leads not only to exact results, but also bounds other quantum-information quantities.
+For instance, one can lower-bound the binding state complexity, in terms of the entanglement entropy of a state over a subregion $A_1$ \cite{bravyi:2007,van:2013,Verstraete:2016,eisert2021entangling}.
 Denote by $S_{A_1}$ the entanglement entropy of subregion $A_1$, by $d$ the dimensionality of the smaller subsystem's Hilbert space, and by $c$ a constant.
 The $p{=}1$ binding state complexity upper bounds $S_{A_1}$ as follows:

 Binding complexity also provides lower bounds for other notions of complexity, such as the geometrically local complexity \cite{eisert2021entangling}.
-Further details on this quantity will be discussed around Eq.~\eqref{eq:geom_local_circuits}.
+Further details of the latter quantity will be discussed around Eq.~\eqref{eq:geom_local_circuits}.

-Finally, we anticipate a connection between binding complexity and a holographic dual in a black-hole background.
-The binding complexity has been conjectured to quantify multiboundary wormholes' interior volumes~\cite{Balasubramanian:2018hsu}.
+Finally, let us mention that in the context of the holographic correspondence, binding complexity has been conjectured to be dual to the interior volume of multi-boundary wormholes~\cite{Balasubramanian:2018hsu}.